Advertising & Graphic Design

-Students in Advertising & Graphic Design work both with computers and by hand, taking courses in design, drawing, photography, typography, web design/development, social media, and print production using industry-standard software tools to earn their degrees and/or certificates.
+Students in Advertising & Graphic Design work with computers and by hand, taking courses in design, drawing, photography, typography, web design/development, UX design, social media marketing and print production using industry-standard software tools to earn their degrees and/or certificates.
 The program is offered both seated and online, or you can take a combination of both formats to best fit your schedule.

-You will be trained in the development of concepts and designs for promotional materials such as posters, newspaper and magazine advertisements, folders, business collateral, corporate symbols and logos, brochures, booklets, websites, multimedia, and the preparation of files for print or web delivery.
+You will be trained in the development of concepts and designs for promotional materials, such as posters, newspaper/magazine/online advertisements, folders, business collateral, corporate symbols and logos, brochures, booklets, websites, multimedia and the preparation of files for print or digital delivery.

-Our computer courses instruct using the primary industry-standard software and technologies for graphic designers – Adobe Photoshop, Illustrator, Dreamweaver, InDesign, Premiere, After Effects and Acrobat Professional, as well as HTML5 and CSS3.
-Our program combines creativity and technology to prepare students for the wide variety of job opportunities in this exciting field.
+Computer courses instruct using the primary industry-standard software and technologies for graphic designers – Adobe Photoshop, Illustrator, InDesign, Premiere, After Effects, Acrobat Professional and Figma, as well as coding with HTML5 and CSS3.
+Our program combines creativity and technology to prepare students for a variety of job opportunities in this exciting field.

-Graphic designers create visual concepts, by hand or using computer software, to communicate ideas that inspire, inform, or captivate consumers/stakeholders.
-They help to make an organization recognizable by selecting color, images, or designing logos that represent a particular idea or identity or brand to be used in advertising and promotions.
+Graphic designers create visual concepts, by hand or using computer software, to communicate ideas that inspire, inform or captivate consumers and stakeholders.
+They help to make an organization recognizable by selecting color and images or designing logos that represent a particular idea, identity or brand to be used in advertising and promotions.

-Students who complete the Advertising & Graphics Design Program will be qualified in a broad variety of interrelated fields such as internal design departments of companies or organizations, web and graphic design companies, print shops, print publications, or advertising and marketing companies.
-Many web & graphic designers are self-employed, and work as freelance designers.
-Just think of all the visuals you see every day and know that there is a graphic designer behind them.
+Students who complete the Advertising and Graphic Design program will be qualified in a variety of interrelated fields, such as internal design departments of companies or organizations, web and graphic design companies, print shops, print publications or advertising and marketing companies.
+Many web and graphic designers are self-employed and work as freelance designers.